 - WHO ARE COVERED – Under Section 80E of the Income Tax Act, 1961, an individual can avail of tax benefit if he/she has taken an education loan to support higher studies of self, spouse, children or for the student of he/she is the legal guardian.
 Thus, a study loan if taken for siblings or other relatives, does not attract any benefits under the section.

-- ONLY THE INTEREST – Also note that the income tax benefit can only be claimed on the interest part of the loan.
+- ONLY THE INTEREST – Also note that the income tax benefits on education loan can only be claimed on the interest part of the loan.
 The principal part does not qualify for tax benefit.

 - NO UPPER LIMIT – There is no upper limit for the total deduction or the rate of interest.
 Hence, the entire interest part of the loans repaid can be deducted while calculating your taxable income.